Why solo travel is so damn important…

 When you travel by yourself, the only thing that matters is who you are in each moment.
 Nobody you encounter knows your story, the parts of your life that create your past and shape who you are now.
 Nobody knows your mistakes or successes, the things you’re proud of or the things you’d rather forget.
 You are free to be whoever you are right now, away from the constructs and distractions of home.
 You are not the car you drive or the things you own, you are just yourself.
 That’s what I love about solo travel and why I think it’s so incredibly important.

-I just finished a 24 day tour of New Zealand with Haka Tours.
+I just finished a 24-day tour of New Zealand.
 It was a trip I really needed to do by myself because I had been feeling disconnected from my heart lately.
-When you’re at home there are a million little (and big) things that take small pieces of your time and attention away from yourself.
-For me it’s things like remembering to water plants, put on laundry, buy groceries, reply to emails, check on my cat and think about what Matt might need me to do.
+When you’re at home, there are a million little (and big) things that take small pieces of your time and attention away from yourself.
+For me, it’s things like remembering to water plants, put on laundry, buy groceries, reply to emails, check on my cat and think about what someone might need me to do.
 There are other things too, like paying bills, cooking dinner, running errands and doing all those little tasks that make your life, your life.

 This kind of situation gives you a very rare opportunity to reconnect with yourself in a deep way.
 For me, having all my home normalities and distractions taken away means I get to hear my inner voice really clearly.
 I’m not worried about making dinner and feeding the cat, I’m just thinking about what I want to do in each moment.
 I’m not making decisions for two people and potentially prioritising things over my own needs, I’m just making decisions for me and what I want to see, do and eat at any point.